General Terms and Conditions of Contract for Lawyers

 5.3.
 S & H shall be released from its obligation to maintain secrecy only to the extent that this is necessary for pursuing S & H’s claims (including but not limited to S & H’s fee) or for defending itself against claims raised against it (including but not limited to claims for damages raised against S & H by the Client or third parties).

 5.4.
 The Client is aware of the fact that due to statutory orders S & H may in some cases be obliged to provide information or to make reports to public authorities without having to obtain the Client’s approval; particular reference is made to the statutory provisions on the prevention of money laundering and terrorist financing and to tax-law provisions (e.g. the Austrian Statute on Account Registers and Inspection of Accounts [Kontenregister- und Konteneinschaugesetz/KontRegG], the Austrian Act on Common Reporting Standards [Gemeinsamer Meldestandard-Gesetz/GMSG], etc.).

 5.5.
-The Client may release S & H from its obligation to maintain secrecy at any time.
+The Client may release S & H from his obligation to maintain secrecy at any time.
 No release from the obligation to maintain secrecy by his Client shall release S & H from the obligation to check whether his statement is in line with the Client’s interest.
-If S & H acts as a mediator, it shall exercise his right to maintain secrecy despite having been released from the obligation to maintain secrecy.
+If S & H acts as a mediator, it shall exercise its right to maintain secrecy despite having been released from the obligation to maintain secrecy.